kennyworkman/janeway/innate_immunity.md

 * A radical is an atom, molecule, ion that has at least one unpaired valence electron
 * Red(uction)Ox(idation) reactions are thsoe that transfer electrons between species
-* Reactive Oxygen Species (ROS) are
+* Reactive Oxygen Species (ROS) are:
-* Superoxide ( (O_2)- ) is an example of an ROS
+    * Superoxide ( (O_2)- )
     * Nitric Oxide is an example of a radical

 Nitric oxide and superoxide are produced in the phagolysosome to neutralize microbes.

 ### Phagocytic Receptors

-Carbohydrate binding:
-* Dectin 1
+* C-type lectin-like receptors (eg. Dectin 1)
-* Mannose Receptor
+* Mannose Receptor (now believed to clear endogenous carbs that are released during inflammation)

-Scavenger receptors:
-* Some bind to low density lipoproteins (see notes on "foam cells" [here](./lipoproteins)
+* Scavenger receptors (Some bind to low density lipoproteins (see notes on "foam cells" [here](./lipoproteins))
-*

-Complement receptor
-Fc receptor (constant domain of antibody chain)
+* Complement / Fc receptors (connection to complement system and active immune system respectively)

-### G Protein Coupled Receptors
+### G-Protein-Coupled Receptors

-fMet-Leu-Phe (fMLF) Receptor and C5 Receptor both guide macrophage / neutrophil to source of infection (towards high concentration of stimulating ligand)

-Protein synthesis is initiated with fMet in prokaryotes and not eukaryotes.
-*fMLF* binds to this amino acid(?)
+Class of ancient receptors that stimulate intercellular killing.

+* fMet-Leu-Phe (fMLF) receptor (fMet initiates peptides in bacteria)
-*C5 Receptor* binds to cleaved C5 from complement pathway.
+* C5a receptor (cleaved C5 molecule from activated complement system)

-#### GPCR Mechanism

-GPCR is distinct from G Protein, which is a three subunit protein consisting of \alpha, \beta, \gamma subunits.

-#### Respiratory Burst

-Rapid consumption of oxygen by NADPH to produce ROS is called *respiratory burst*

-Activating the fMLF or complement receptor (the same receptors that encourage migration towards sites of infection) produces NADPH oxidase (phagocyte oxidase)

-Reactive Oxidative Species (ROS) kill microbes in phagocytic or extracellular environments

-#### Chronic Granulomatous Disease
+The receptor has 7 membrane spanning regions and *associate* with (do not "have") G-proteins - heterotrimeric units.
+When a ligand binds to the receptor, it swaps a GDP with a GTP, and the G-protein splits into alpha and beta-gamma blocks.

+These subunits interact with *Rho family GTPase proteins*, Rac and Rho, that activate microbicidal behavior.
+These induce, among other things, the production of Reactive Oxygen Species (ROS).

+*NADPH oxidase*, also called phagocytic oxidase, produces superoxide (O_2-) when fully assembled, but requires recruitment of cytosolic components to membrane components.
+The cell then can use NADPH oxidase in a process called respiratory burst, to consume lots of oxygen and produce ROS.
+Neutrophils using lots of respiratory burst die and create pus.

 Genetic defficiency of NADPH cause release of less reactive oxygen species.
 Those with CGD are more prone to bacterial/fungal diseases.

+Neutrophils can also release their nuclear chromatin as web like traps called NETs (nuetrophil extracellular trap) to immobolize microbes for phagocytosis (!).

 ### Inflammation